Mohamed Ould Boilil

-Mohamed Ould Boilil is a Mauritanian politician who served as the Minister of the Interior and Decentralization from 2011 to 2014.
+Mohamed Ould Boilil M'BARECK is a Mauritanian politician who served as the Minister of the Interior and Decentralization from 2011 to 2014.

 Biography

 Boilil was born in Rosso, Mauritania on December 31, 1951.
 He completed his primary studies at the Liberation and Pape Gueye Fall schools in Dakar, and his secondary studies at the Lycee Blaise Diagne in Dakar.
 In 1974, he became the general administrative attache at the National School of Administration (ENA) in Nouakchott.
 From 1976 to 1979, Boilil was the head of divisions at the Ministry of the Interior.
 Between 1979 and 1986, Boilil served as the prefect for Tidjikja, Nouadhibou, Toujounine, Guerou, Kiffa, Sélibaby, Tintane, and Boghé.
 From 1986 to 2005, he served as the wali mousaid, or deputy governor, of Dakhlet Nouadhibou, as the wali of Brakna, wali of Assaba, and wali of Adrar.